Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

     --location <location>
 ```

+Your storage account URL, subsequently identified as <your-storage-account-url>, would be formatted as follows
+http(s)://<storage-account-name>.blob.core.windows.net

 ### Authenticate the client

 In order to interact with the Storage Service (Blob, Queue, Message, MessageId, File) you'll need to create an instance of the Service Client class.